Meltrust/Design-Teardown/README.md

 # Design Teardown

-This is a heat map of the webpage at [Smashingmagazine.com](https://www.smashingmagazine.com/)
+This is a visual hierarchy heat map of the webpage [Smashingmagazine.com](https://www.smashingmagazine.com/)

-Additional description about the project and its features.
+The goal for this exercise is to start training to think in terms of visual hierarchy, typography and design principles.

 ![screenshot](Screenshot.png)
 ## Built With